ivanvoitovych/tour-of-heroes/step-9.md

 });
 ```

-Also `viewi-app\Components\Views\HeroDetail\HeroDetail.html` will need to be fixed a little.
+Also, `viewi-app\Components\Views\HeroDetail\HeroDetail.html` will need to be fixed a little.
-Since the $hero property can be null now we need to change this:
+Since the $hero property can be null now, we need to change this:

 `<Layout title="{$hero->Name} details">`